ssanj/babyloncandle/posts/2020-06-13-contravariant-functors-are-weird.md

 contramap id == id
 ```

-Essentially if you do not change the value of a `Contravariant Functor`, you get the same `Contravariant Functor` you started with.
+Essentially if you do not change the value of a Contravariant Functor, you get the same Contravariant Functor you started with.

 ### Composition